 In my opinion it is definitely the best fall hike in Banff National Park, if not the whole of the Canadian Rockies, to see the larches alone.
 Something truly special.

-How to Hike Larch Valley and Sentinel Pass
+Logistics for the Larch Valley and Sentinel Pass Hike

-Getting to the Larch Valley and Sentinel Pass Trail
+Getting to the Larch Valley and Sentinel Pass Hike

 Length of the Larch Valley and Sentinel Pass Trail